Ahren-Chen/MeshGenerator/logbook.md

 * Fixed the visualizer code to look more readable, and added a couple more methods to get a thickness value from a vertex, segment, or polygon
 * Gave thickness value to segments and display it based on basic stroke.

+Feb 6 2023:
+Shike Chen:
+* updated vertices and vertex
+* implement loop to assign Segments, and its property to vertices

 Feb 7 2023:
 Mingyang Xu: